Cooperative Open-ended Learning Framework for Zero-shot Coordination: Conclusion

 \section{Conclusion}

 In this paper, we propose graphic-form games and preference graphic-form games to intuitively reformulate cooperative games, which can efficiently evaluate and identify cooperative incompatibility.
 Furthermore, we develop empirical gamescapes for GFG to understand the objectives and present \framework to iteratively approximate the best response preferred by most others over the most recent population.
 Theoretically, we prove that \framework converges to the optimal strategy preferred by all others.
 Furthermore, if we choose the in-degree centrality as the preference centrality function, the convergence rate would be Q-sublinear.
 Empirically, our experiments on the Overcooked environment show that our algorithm \algo outperformed SOTA ones and that \algo efficiently overcame cooperative incompatibility.

-We include limitations and future work in Appendix~\ref{appendix:limits}.
+\textbf{Limitations and Future Work.} Our practical algorithm, \algo, incorporates the Shapley Value as a tool and develops the Graphic Shapley Value to scrutinize cooperative incompatibility.
+Despite our use of Monte Carlo permutation sampling to mitigate computational complexity, this remains a challenge.
+As such, future efforts should focus on enhancing the efficiency of the Graphic Shapley Value solver and investigating alternative solvers for evaluating cooperative incompatibility.
+Besides, our framework is restricted to two-player games.
+Therefore, future research should also aim to extend the COLE framework and develop corresponding algorithms for more complex multi-player games.